SentometricsResearch/sentometrics/docs/README.md

 ## The R package **sentometrics**: What?

-The **sentometrics** package is **an integrated framework for textual sentiment time series aggregation and prediction**.
-It accounts for the intrinsic challenge that, for a given text, sentiment can be computed in many different ways, as well as the large number of possibilities to pool sentiment across texts and time.
-This additional layer of manipulation does not exist in standard text mining and time series analysis packages.
-The package also provides an interface to econometrically model the impact of sentiment in texts on a given variable, as part of one coherent workflow.
-The package therefore integrates the fast _quantification_ of sentiment from texts, the _aggregation_ into different sentiment measures and the optimized _prediction_ based on these measures.
+The **sentometrics** package is an **integrated framework for textual sentiment time series aggregation and prediction**.
+It accounts for the intrinsic challenge that textual sentiment can be computed in many different ways, as well as the large number of possibilities to pool sentiment into a time series index.
+The package therefore integrates the fast _quantification_ of sentiment from texts, the _aggregation_ into different sentiment time series and the _prediction_ based on these measures.
+All in one coherent workflow!

 ### For you to read